NvChad/NvChad/README.md

-The config is complete but still work in progress as I am new to lua and slowly learning vim stuffs.
-I'll keep adding new features like snippets etc and clean the config , make neovim (cli version) as functional as an IDE while being eyecandy.
-Pull requests are welcome.
+An attempt to make neovim (cli version) as functional as an IDE while being very eyecandy.

 # Screenshots -